Pozzo and Lucky, Control and Chaos: Beckett’s ‘Waiting for Godot’

 Seeds of Light in Totalitarian Darkness

 [Serious spoilers for Philip K. Dick’s The Man in the High Castle ahead] Hello readers, The state of today’s world may often seem dire— indeed, it sometimes does not give much cause for hope.
-But it is hard to imagine a more dismal, despondent, and demoralising society to live in, one that makes our present situation appear like Utopia, than that which would have come to pass if the Second World […]
+But it is hard to imagine a more dismal, despondent, and demoralising society to live in, one that makes our present situation appear like Utopia, than that which would have come to pass if the Second […]

 Read more